spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/6-composed-task.md

 This shows us that the `Composed Task Runner` controlling the composed task execution basic-transition was launched and the transition-sample was launched.
 From there the proper FAILED branch was executed as denoted by basictransition-timestamp-1 was launched.

 Now relaunch the `Composed Task Runner` and set the `taskapp.exitMessage` to `COMPLETED` to exercise the other branch.
-To do this let's select the `basictransition` to be executed as shown below:
+To do this select the `basictransition` to be executed as shown below:
 ![Transition Execution Flow Launch](images/SCDF-composed-task-transition-launch.png) Now from the task launch page lets populate page with the following: